 Feeling overwhelmed by content planning?

-I have limited slots in January for my 6hr VIP package.
-We work together for approx. 6 hours, and you walk away with 12 weeks of blogs written for you for just $949AUD!
+Make sure you check out my VIP program.
+We work together for 4-5 hours, and you walk away with 12 weeks of blogs written for you for just $999AUD!

 To claim your spot, send me a message today.